yaph/logya/logya/sites/docs/content/templates.md

 ### get_collection

 Call this function with a collection name as defined in your settings to get a dictionary representing that collection.
-The `index` of a collection is a mapping of URLs to the corresponding documents.
+The `index` of a collection is a mapping of URLs to the corresponding collection's meta data and the list of documents contained within it, accessible via the `docs` attribute.

 ### get_doc